 - Workers’ compensation information (settlement agreement, date of injury, claim number)

 - Names and dates of your minor children and your spouse

-- Checking or saving account numbers
+- Checking or savings account numbers

 Here’s what an appeal looks like:

 - Reconsideration.
 Someone who didn’t take part in reviewing your initial application will reconsider your application.

 - Hearing with an administrative law judge.
 If your reconsideration is denied, you can request an in-person hearing with the Office of Adjudication and Review (ODAR).